geodynamics/aspect/cookbooks/convection-box/doc/convection-box.md

-time, the solution remains mostly the same and solvers then only need 9 or 10 iterations for the temperature equation and 4 or 5 iterations for the Stokes equations because the starting guess for the linear solver &ndash; the previous time step&rsquo;s solution &ndash; is already pretty good.
+time, the solution remains mostly the same and solvers then only need 9 or 10 iterations for the temperature equation and 4 or 5 iterations for the Stokes equations because the starting guess for the linear solver &ndash; the previous time step's solution &ndash; is already pretty good.
 If you look at any of the more complex cookbooks, you will find that one needs many more iterations to solve these equations.